rodhric/Tao/README.md

 # Tao
-Back-ended CLI anylisis based in TCM and acupuncture methods and results with symptoms, syndromes, meridians states, warning signs, meaning of pulse and thongs exams using DFF-perceptrons neural network AI.
+## Back-ended CLI anylisis based in TCM and acupuncture methods and results with symptoms, syndromes, meridians states, warning signs, meaning of pulse and thongs exams using DFF-perceptrons neural network AI.

-BACK-END CLI DEVELOPED BY RODRIGO DIAS FOR TRADICIONAL CHINEASE MEDICINE AND ACUPUNCTURE ANALYSIS IN DFF-PERCEPTRONS NEURAL NETWORK AI IN PYTHON

 - Pacient’s anylisis based in TCM methods and results with symptoms, syndromes, meridians states, warning signs, meaning of pulse and thongs exams.
 - Previous exams based in CSV files.